 One natural way to answer our question is to say that time should be represented by a single, straight, non-branching, continuous line that extends without end in each of its two directions.
 This is the “standard topology” for time.
 But for each of the features attributed to time in the standard topology, two interesting questions arise: (a) does time in fact have that feature? and (b) if time does have the feature in question, is this a necessary or a contingent fact about time?

-Suggestions for Further Reading: On the beginning and end of time: Aristotle, Physics, Bk.
-VIII; Kant, The Critique of Pure Reason, esp. pp. 75ff; Newton-Smith 1980, Ch.
-V; Swinburne 1966.
-On the linearity of time: Newton-Smith 1980, Ch.
+Suggestions for Further Reading: (1) On the beginning and end of time: Aristotle, Physics, Bk.
+VIII; Kant, The Critique of Pure Reason (especially pp. 75ff); Newton-Smith 1980, Ch.
+V. (2) On the linearity of time: Newton-Smith 1980, Ch.
 III; Swinburne 1966, 1968.
-On the direction of time: Price 1994, 1996; Savitt 1995; and Sklar 1974.
-And finally, on all of these topics: Newton-Smith 1980.
+(3) On the direction of time: Price 1994, 1996; Savitt 1995; and Sklar 1974.
+(4) On all of these topics: Newton-Smith 1980.